the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Computers no longer boosts Production or Science.
 - Nuclear Fission has been renamed to Nuclear Power.

+City-State General Changes:
+- The identity buildings for the base scenario's City-States (along with the mod's extra City-States that have them) are now standalone buildings instead of Monument replacements and no longer give a free pop.
+Most of them also no longer provide Food or free units and have had additional stat adjustments.
+- Some of the other unique components for some of the base scenario's City-States have been nerfed with the objective of making those City-States less appealing to conquer.

 City-State Quest Changes:
 - All available quests are now weighted with certain CS type being less or more likely to give certain quests.
 - Clear Barbarian Camp can no longer be given.
 While the bug that prevented quest completion has been fixed, the City-States in DeCiv remain powerful enough to be capable of clearing the camp they ask the player to clear before the player can do so.